 More information about downloading university logos for use on the web can be found here.

 For all university logos and seals used in printed publications, be sure to use print-quality images.
-Contact Ron Linzy in IMC Graphics (x6113) with your requests.
+Contact Ron Linzy in Creative Media and Technology with your requests.

 Today Decides Tomorrow is the university slogan.
 It can be published in type or shown as a graphic depicting the brick detail work from above the door of Kendall Hall.